-- (1) The minister, if present, is the chairman of a general meeting of parishioners. - (2) If at any time the minister is not present and no appointment has been made under rule 9.7, the meeting, before proceeding to or with any business, must elect a chairman to preside during the absence of the minister. - (3) The chairman has a casting vote only.
+- (1) The minister, if present, is the chairman of a general meeting of parishioners. - (2) If at any time the minister is not present, the meeting, before proceeding to or with any business, must elect a chairman to preside during the absence of the minister.